jordisabadell/jsproject-wp-theme-twentynineteen-clone/README.md

 This repository has been created from the following challenges.

 - [x] Create a Wordpress Theme.
-- [x] Compile css files with sass.
+- [x] Compile CSS files with Sass.
-- [x] Understand structure of theme files and templates.
+- [x] Understand structure of Wordpress theme files and templates.
-- [ ] Customize styles.
+- [ ] Customize styles to create an own theme.

 ---